guanggevwu/ZEUS_Tango_control/DAQ/README.md

 # 4 Acquisition

 Here is a screenshot of the data format of the saved data.
 The "Save path" is set as "Z:\user_data\2025\Burger_2\TA_data\20251208\run1".
-In this directory, there are one folder for each device, one folder for stitched image, one "scalars.csv" file to store the scalar in Metadata Window and one "settings.json" for Basler camera settings.
+In this directory, there are one folder for each device, one folder for stitched image, one "scalars.csv" file to store the scalars checked in Metadata Window and one "settings.json" for Basler camera settings.
 ![saved data format](images/data_format.png)
 This is the format of the saved scalars.
 The columns "shot number" and "time" are appended to each row automatically.
 ![scalar file format](images/scalar_csv.png)